technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 ```
 This is because, as said in the introduction, parameters passed to variadic functions must *all resolve to the same concrete type*.

 This example might again seem similar to the `zip` one.
-The difference in this case is that Variadic Generics are not used "directly" in the function signature, but are used instead to construct another type that depends on them i.e. `KeyPath<Element, T>`.
+The difference, in this case, is that Variadic Generics are not used "directly" in the function signature, but are used instead to construct another type that depends on them i.e. `KeyPath<Element, T>`.
 \
 \
 Reference: [Emulating variadic generics in Swift @ Swift Forums](https://forums.swift.org/t/emulating-variadic-generics-in-swift/20046)